-ESA’s governing body is the Council.
-This is composed of high-level representatives of ESA Member States and is responsible for drawing up the European Space Plan and ensuring the long-term funding of the Agency’s activities.
+ESA’s governing body, the Council, is responsible for drawing up the European Space Plan and ensuring the long-term funding of the Agency’s activities.
 Each ESA Member State has one vote and is represented by a Council delegate from the ministry responsible for space activities in each Member State.

-In general, Council meetings are held every three months at delegate level and every two to three years at ministerial level.
-Meetings at delegate level usually take place at ESA’s headquarters.
+Council meetings are held every three months at delegate level and every two to three years at ministerial level.

-To ensure that ESA remains at the forefront of space research and exploration, ESA frequently joins in cooperative ventures with other spacefaring nations such as the United States, Russia, Canada and Japan.
+To ensure that ESA remains at the forefront of space research and exploration, ESA frequently joins in cooperative ventures with other spacefaring nations such as the United States, Russia, China, Canada, India and Japan.
 Negotiations with countries wishing to join ESA also take place in Paris.

-ESA's Office for International Relations interacts with international organisations such as the United Nations World Meteorological Office, the United Nations Environment Programme and the United Nations Food and Agriculture Organization.
-The ESA headquarters in Paris also hosts the International Astronautical Federation (IAF).
+ESA interacts with international organisations such as the United Nations World Meteorological Organization, the United Nations Environment Programme and the United Nations Food and Agriculture Organization.

 Planning for the future

-A General Studies Programme has been set up in Paris to assist the ESA Council in selecting future programmes.
-This Programme selects innovative ideas for future activities by drawing upon ESA’s technical experts, as well as institutions and industries in Member States.
+A General Studies Programme was set up to assist the ESA Council in selecting future programmes.
+This programme selects innovative ideas for future activities by drawing upon ESA’s technical experts, as well as institutions and industries in Member States.

 Not all proposals materialise into funded programmes.
-Upon closer examination activities may prove to be too expensive, less interesting than expected or unrealistic with the foreseeable technology.
+On closer examination, activities may prove to be too expensive, less interesting than expected or unrealistic with the foreseeable technology.
 Early feedback of this kind prevents ESA and European industry from making costly mistakes.

 Europe’s citizens fund ESA, therefore, it is important to ensure that they are aware of ESA's achievements and of how public money is being spent.

-ESA’s Communication Office is responsible for keeping the world’s media, decision makers and the public up to date with what is happening at ESA and providing news on all its latest activities.
-One of the main activities of ESA’s Communication Office is to organise large media events and press conferences, and prepare written and audiovisual material for target groups.
-Communications policy is set up and coordinated by Paris but is delegated to the Agency’s establishments for specific activities at regional level.
+ESA’s Communication Department is responsible for keeping the world’s media, decision makers and the public up to date with what is happening at ESA and providing news on all its latest activities.
+One of this department's main activities is to organise large media events and press conferences, and prepare written and audiovisual material for target groups.
+The Communications policy is drawn up and coordinated from ESA Headquarters but is delegated to ESA’s establishments for specific activities at regional level.

 ESA takes part in all the major conferences, symposia and space-related events.
 These act as a forum for the exchange of ideas and help to increase public awareness of ESA.
-The Communication Office in Paris also organises exhibits, and maintains the main photo and video archives.
+The Communication Department in Paris also organises exhibitions, and maintains the main photo and video archives.

 Even the most innovative space research can not be put into operation unless ESA has highly qualified staff capable of putting good ideas into effect.
 It is also important that ESA’s activities are carried out efficiently and cost-effectively in order to ensure that the contributions of Member States are used wisely.

 To carry out its programmes ESA needs to recruit experts in many different fields from all ESA’s Member States.
-ESA’s recruitment policy is decided and administered at its Paris headquarters.
-Each ESA Centre also has an office for human resources that reports directly to the head office in Paris.
+ESA’s recruitment policy is decided and administered in ESA Headquarters.
+Each ESA centre also has an office for human resources that reports directly to the head office in Paris.

 ESA’s Legal Office is responsible for all legal matters concerned with ESA and space.
-Paris also hosts the European Centre for Space Law (ECSL).
+ESA Headquarters also hosts the European Centre for Space Law (ECSL).
 This organisation aims to improve research in space law within Europe as well as its practice.